nilskrtm/survey-test-web/README.md

 ## Configuration

-There are some properties that have to be set to build the WebApp, like the endpoint of the Rest API.
+There are some properties that have to be set to when running the WebApp, like the endpoint of the Rest API.
 For this, there is a set of environment variables that can be set.
 The best way is to just use a _.env_ file.

 ### List of Properties

-<b>TODO</b> (or see .env.template [.env.template](https://github.com/nilskrtm/survey-test-web/blob/master/.env.template))
+<b>TODO</b> (or see .env.example [.env.example](https://github.com/nilskrtm/survey-test-web/blob/master/.env.example))

 ## Running the App